FaR-Team/patch-notes/_posts/2025-07-15-Farmoxel-Is-Back-Baby.md

 + Added pixel perfect shadows to our shader.
 + Added some visual feedback for when you don't have enough money to buy what's in your shopping cart.
 + Added an inventory button to the Shopkeeper's UI.
++ Made some improvements to the game's day-night lighting calculation and overall sun arc.